 Gastroesophageal reflux disease (GERD) is a common condition that may lead to more serious health complications when left untreated.
-Tahmina Haq, MD, customizes care for GERD at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California.
+Tahmina Haq, MD, customizes care for GERD at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California.
 The skilled gastroenterologist also performs transoral incisionless fundoplication, a minimally invasive surgery for GERD.
 Call or schedule a consultation online at the office nearest you today.

 Acid reflux causes gastroesophageal reflux disease (GERD), but you can have acid reflux without having GERD.
 Acid reflux describes when the acidic contents of your stomach flow up into the esophagus, causing heartburn, indigestion, and chest pain.